Abacus/Abacus/readme.md

 	$ jake

-## Current interfaces
+## Documentation
+We currently have a single interface ```Abacus.timer()```, which allows you to schedule arbitrary callbacks to be fulfilled with requestAnimationFrame where available, and setTimeout everywhere else.
 ### Abacus.timer( { callback: fn } )
-Bind a callback to a mast ~60hz (or as fast as your screen refresh) loop that uses requestAnimationFrame where possible.
+Bind callbacks to a mast ~60hz (or as fast as your screen refresh) loop that uses requestAnimationFrame where possible.
 Multiple callbacks will use the same requestAnimationFrame.
 If you save a reference callback, you can also start and pause it:

 ```
   var timer = Abacus.timer({